Neural network-based nodal structures optimization for interacting fermionic systems: Results

+The nodal structure is not explicitly prescribed but is implicitly learned by the neural network through energy minimization.
+Defining a generalizable quantitative curvature metric is non-trivial and remains an open area of research \cite{ren23}.
+As the network adjusts its parameters during training, it optimizes the placement and smoothness of the nodal surfaces to reduce the variational energy, leading to a self-consistent nodal topology that reflects the underlying physics of the system, \fig{node-struct} illustrates the smooth and symmetric nodal surfaces generated by NN-VMC.
+In contrast, traditional trial functions impose rigid nodal structures that lead to higher energy estimates (see the appendix \ref{ap:nodal-structures}).

 The nodal regions of the neural network-derived hyperplanes in blue (right) are smoother and exhibit less curvature compared to the traditional trial function represented in green (left), leading to a reduction in kinetic energy and an overall more accurate representation of the system.
 The comparison was repeated by choosing different initial electronic configurations, also including electrons with spin down.
 The result was always consistent with the one we show in \fig{node-struct}.
-Naturally, changing the electron being moved impacts the overall aspect of the corresponding nodal structure (see figures in the supplemental material).
+Naturally, changing the electron being moved impacts the overall aspect of the corresponding nodal structure, as can be seen in the appendix \ref{ap:nodal-structures}.
+The NN representation of the trial function shows the requirements of a ``good'' nodal structure, \textsl{i.e.}~it exhibits smoothness and symmetry.
+Traditional trial wavefunctions often impose rigid nodal surfaces, which can lead to high kinetic energy contributions and suboptimal energy estimates.
+In contrast, the neural network's flexibility allows it to adapt the nodal surfaces smoothly and symmetrically, as qualitatively depicted in \fig{node-struct}.

 Showcasing the ability of the neural-network wave function to yield accurate results for physical properties of the system, in \fig{pair-distr-2d} we show results for radial distribution functions of different relative electronic spin orientations.
 Furthermore, the two dimensional density profile for a QD can be computed through